International Students

 ABOUT THE RAQA GRADUATE PROGRAM

 The Master of Science in RAQA is designed for professionals working in the pharmaceutical, medical device, and biopharmaceutical industries.
 It is the largest and most comprehensive graduate program of its kind, and it was the first graduate program in RAQA in the world, started in 1968.
-We offer many certificates in industry specialties, which students may earn as they pursue the MS.
+We offer additional master's degree programs and many certificates in industry specialties, which students may earn as they pursue an MS.

 The MS in RAQA requires the completion of 12 courses of 3 credits each.
-It is classifed as STEM.
+It is classified as STEM.

 Courses are offered evenings and weekends in three semesters a year: fall (Sept - Dec), spring (Jan - Apr), and summer (May - Aug).